-Definition: What is meant by coupling pieces
+Definition: What is meant by coupling pieces?

 Coupling pieces are positive- and friction-locking connections for rigid pipes and flexible lines that transport media such as hydraulic oil, water, or air.
 They typically consist of a body, union nut, sealing elements, and optional support sleeves.
 Functions include joining, branching, reducing, shutting off, or quickly disconnecting a line.
 In high-pressure hydraulic systems, as encountered in concrete demolition and special demolition as well as in rock excavation and tunnel construction, coupling pieces must safely handle high pressure ratings, vibrations, and shock loads while being easy to install, corrosion resistant, and compatible with the media.
+In technical usage, terms such as fitting, connector, or adaptor are often used synonymously; decisive are the sealing principle, the permissible pressure range, and the assembly method specified by the manufacturer.

 Design types and functional principles of coupling pieces

 The design and sealing principle of a coupling piece define its application limits and installation effort.
 In practice, different designs are selected depending on medium, pressure, environment, and service concept.
+Correct pairing of body, ferrule/support sleeve, and seal material is essential to achieve the intended performance window and prevent microleaks.

 Cutting-ring and clamping fittings

 Cutting-ring fittings for metallic pipes are widespread.
 When tightened, a cutting ring is pressed into the pipe, creating a positive lock and a metallic sealing edge.
 They are robust, vibration-resistant, and suitable for repeated disassembly.
 Clamp fittings with a support sleeve are used for thin-walled or soft pipe materials.
+Clean, burr-free pipe ends and correct pre-assembly of the ring are critical; over-tightening can cause microcracks, while under-tightening leads to creeping leakage under pulsation.

 Threaded connections and fittings

 Threaded fittings connect pipelines via tapered or parallel threads.
 Depending on standard and sealing system (e.g., soft seal, cone-on-cone, sealing edges), they are usable for hydraulics and media supply.
 Thread standard compatibility and proper sealing are crucial to avoid leaks.
+For tapered threads, compatible sealants are used sparingly; parallel, flat-sealing ports rely on defined elastomers and must not be contaminated with additional sealing agents.

 Press fittings

 Press fittings are cold-pressed.
 They reduce installation time and errors, especially in extensive piping networks, for example for water and dust suppression systems during gutting works and concrete cutting.
 Special systems are required for hydraulic high pressure; the specification must be matched to pressure, temperature, and medium.
+Press contours and marking rings should remain visible for inspection; unpressed connections are to be identified reliably during commissioning checks.

 Plug-in and quick couplings